ambroisep/hueypetersen/_posts/2015-10-28-experimenting-with-graphql-subscriptions.markdown

 {% endhighlight %}

-This completes the client request.
+The response is sort of weird.
+There was no `TODO_ADD` event on the initial query execution -- we hadn't even started listening for one yet -- so instead a `null` payload is returned.

 It is now up to the server to push new query results to the client.

-A new todo is added ... by someone somewhere.
-This raises an event!
+When a new todo is added -- by someone somewhere -- a `TODO_ADD` event is raised!

 {% highlight javascript %}